About The Games

 The origins of interstate Deaf sport competitions in Australia can be traced back to 1895 when the Victorian Deaf cricket team travelled to South Australia for a friendly Deaf cricket match.

 The first “Deaf Sports Carnivals” were held as early as 1911 and continued regularly until the Games in its current format began in Sydney in 1964.
-Since then the Games have been held every 3-4 years, with the predecessor to the 2022 Games being held in January 2018, in Albury and Wodonga.
+Since then, the Games have been held every 3-4 years, with the predecessor to the 2022/ 2024 Games being held in January 2018, in Albury and Wodonga.

-It will be 60 years since the first Australian Deaf Games in 1964 held in Sydney.
-A wonderful opportunity to celebrate our first Games and deaf sport history.
+The 2024 Games will celebrate 60 years since the first Australian Deaf Games in 1964.
+In addition, the Games will highlight 70 years since Deaf Sports Australia was formed.
+A wonderful opportunity to celebrate the first Games and deaf sport history.

 MORE THAN JUST SPORT